What is Hearing Assistive Technology Training?

 Because we want you to share what you learn with people in your community.
 In return, you must volunteer to be a resource for people with hearing loss by working with local HLAA Chapters, civic organizations, schools, libraries, etc. Trainees must sign an agreement to conduct a minimum of three outreach activities within one year of the training.

-There is an application process, so check back periodically for an announcement for the 2012 HAT training.
-Get on our mailing list to make sure you don’t miss it!
+There is an application process, so check back periodically for an announcement for the current HAT training.
+Sign-up for the HLAA e-News to make sure you don’t miss it!
 Here’s where we’ve held some of the past HAT training sessions:

 - 2012 - Denver, CO